top of page

 MAJLES

-A collection of 10 scores initially developed for a year-long embodied monthly audience participatory sound + movement series between 2020 - 2021.
-This collection continues to grow, and the original scores continue to expand, shift and adapt to the places of our times.
+The collection of scores continues to grow both as variations and new iterations, as the scores continue to expand, shift, and adapt to the places of our times.

-MAJLES is a series of sound, silence, and movement-based workshops, audience participatory scores, and collective reflections that seek to build a new governance through individual creativity in relationship to each other.
+MAJLES is a series of sound, silence, and movement-based workshops, audience participatory scores, and collective reflections that seek to build new governance through individual creativity in relationship to each other.
 Developed through year-long experimentation with sound and movement, each Majles session is generated from a score that situates the body as a site of knowledge, enacting movement and voice from and within the physical place they occupy to explore complex relationships to space.

 “Majles” is an Arabic and Persian term that translates to council, which can imply government, mourning, or celebration, and in this context, refers to the creative contract as a form of decentralized governance.
 MAJLES includes transdisciplinary collaborations with other programs, collectives, and beings.⁣⁣